AdobeDocs/experience-platform.en/help/segmentation/faq.md

 ### Can I send audiences from Audience Composition to all downstream destinations and channels?

-At this point in time, no. Currently, you can use audiences from Audience Composition in Adobe Journey Optimizer Campaigns and Real-time CDP destinations.
+At this point in time, no. Currently, you can use audiences from Audience Composition in Adobe Journey Optimizer Campaigns and Real-Time CDP destinations.
 Adobe Journey Optimizer Journeys will be supported in a future release.

 ### Are there any guardrails on the number of compositions?